Mohammad Bagheri (general): Chief of Staff

 Mohammad Bagheri at the Armed Forces Logistic's Defense Achievements Exhibition, December 05, 2019.

-Mohammad Bagheri replaced Hassan Firouzabadi as Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran on June 28, 2016, by order of Iranian Supreme Leader, Ali Khamenei.
+Mohammad Bagheri replaced Hassan Firouzabadi as Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran on June 28, 2016, by order of Supreme Leader of Iran, Ali Khamenei.
 He previously served as Deputy Chief of Staff for Intelligence and Operations, as well as Deputy Chief of Staff for Joint Affairs of the Islamic Republic of Iran Armed Forces.

-From 2002 to 2016, Mohammad Bagheri served as Deputy Chief of Staff for Intelligence and Operations of the General Staff of the Armed Forces of the Islamic Republic of Iran and as Deputy Coordinator of the Khatam-al Anbiya Central Headquarters, where he renovated the intelligence and operational structures of the Armed Forces of Iran.
+From 2002 to 2016, Mohammad Bagheri served as Deputy Chief of Staff for Intelligence and Operations of the General Staff of the Armed Forces of the Islamic Republic of Iran and as Deputy Coordinator of the Khatam al-Anbiya Central Headquarters, where he renovated the intelligence and operational structures of the Armed Forces of Iran.
 During his tenure as Chief of Staff of the General Staff of the Armed Forces of the Islamic Republic of Iran (from June 28, 2016, to June 13, 2025), Bagheri played a significant role in integrating intelligence, developing missile capabilities, strengthening cyber warfare capacities, and advancing Iran’s cross-border operations.
 By formulating and presenting new, scientific security theories, he contributed substantially to the strategic enhancement of the Iranian Defense Forces.
 Bagheri has been a fundamental and key figure in advancing Iran’s military self-sufficiency.

 Mohammad Bagheri's innovative initiatives during his tenure as Chief of Staff of the Armed Forces of the Islamic Republic of Iran included strengthening cyber infrastructure and developing indigenous technologies, such as drones and missile systems.
 He accelerated the advancement of the scientific and operational capabilities of the Armed Forces of Iran by emphasizing the education and training of specialized personnel.
 As a researcher in political geography and geopolitics, Bagheri also provided critical analyses that contributed to the development of Iran's grand defense strategies.
 His establishment of the Iranian Association of Geopolitics and participation in scientific conferences demonstrated his commitment to integrating theoretical knowledge with practical experience in the defense system of Iran.